Loading...

 VCE Economics Unit 4 AoS 1: Aggregate Demand Policies — Flashcards & Quiz

 VCE Economics Unit 4 Area of Study 1 examines how the Australian Government and the Reserve Bank use aggregate demand policies to achieve macroeconomic stability.
 These 20 flashcards and 20 true/false questions cover fiscal policy (government spending, taxation, budget outcomes), monetary policy (the cash rate, transmission mechanism, the RBA), aggregate demand components (C + I + G + X - M), the multiplier effect, automatic stabilisers, and policy coordination.
-Every card is aligned to the VCAA Study Design for Units 3 and 4 exam preparation.
+These flashcards follow the VCAA Study Design for Units 3 and 4 exam preparation.

 Key Terms